Last updated on December 11th, 2023

 - Reduce failure and rework rates using automotive manufacturing data

 - Multiple sources contributed to variance

-- Significant improvements to manufacturing throughput and cost optimization
+Significant improvements to manufacturing throughput and cost optimization

-A major Tier 1 supplier was looking to leverage machine learning techniques on production assembly data to reduce the rate of product fallout and associated rework for axle assemblies.
-A company-wide initiative to deploy such advanced manufacturing solutions resulted in an engagement with Acerta, the only SaaS provider that demonstrated an extensive history of automotive manufacturing use cases for machine learning.
+A major Tier-1 supplier wanted to leverage machine learning techniques on assembly data to reduce the rate of product fallout and rework for axle assemblies.
+A company-wide search for advanced quality tools resulted in an engagement with Acerta, the only SaaS provider that demonstrated an extensive history of automotive manufacturing use cases for machine learning.

-These early results helped build confidence in a more progressive AI/ML approach, that could integrate with the client’s network layer and down to the PLC, whereby a model built on the insights from the Linepulse platform could be deployed.
+These early results helped build confidence in a more progressive AI/ML approach, that could integrate with the client’s network layer and down to the PLC, whereby a model built on the insights from the LinePulse platform could be deployed.
 As someone familiar with axle or PTU assemblies might know, setting the correct backlash is critical to function of the assembly but is typically done using shims calculated by considering the relevant component tolerance stack.
 In a perfect world this calculation should always be able to set the nominal backlash and provide the correct preload, but the reality is that this is not the case.
 Acerta was able to prove out and deploy a decision point solution that replaced the tolerance stack calculation with ML models that would pull an assembly’s entire build record, as well as previous assemblies, leveraging all information to provide a more accurate output.

-The implemented system achieved a 65% reduction in failure and rework rates, leading to a significant improvement in first time yield and cost reductions for the client.
+The implemented system achieved a 65% reduction in failure and rework rates, leading to a significant improvement in first time yield and large cost reductions for the client.